paulhalla/github-twitter-elt/README.md

     **Figure 1**: Twitter DAG

-    The `extract_tweets` dag was used to perform ELT on the twitter data.
+    The `extract_tweets` DAG was used to perform ELT on the twitter data.
 It was made up of 7 tasks as shown in the figure 1 above.
-A dag run starts by alerting the team in Slack that it's about to start.
+A DAG run starts by alerting the team in Slack that it's about to start.
 It then triggers the python script to start the tweet data extraction.
 If the extraction is successful, we build the raw tweet tables with the `data_community_input` dbt project.
 The task is skipped if the upstream task fails.
 The `dbt_freshness` task checks the freshness of the preprocessed tweet data.
 It is only triggered if all the upstream tasks succeeded.
 If the last update of the source was at least 2 days ago, this task fails otherwise, it passes.
 The `twitter_dbt_run` task performs another transformation on the preprocessed data for visualisation.
 If no upstream tasks failed then the `twitter_extracts_end` task is triggered.
-It sends a message to the team about a successful run, otherwise, this task is skipped and the `twitter_extracts_fail` task notifies the team of the dag failure.
+It sends a message to the team about a successful run, otherwise, this task is skipped and the `twitter_extracts_fail` task notifies the team of the DAG failure.

-    In the figure 1 above, the dag failed because we exceeded our monthly API limit for twitter.
+    In the figure 1 above, the DAG failed because we exceeded our monthly API limit for twitter.

 <br/>